jj1bdx/airspy-fmradion/doc/QMM-noise-filter.md

-# A noise filter for L-R signal
+# Thoughts on a noise filter for L-R signal

-19-OCT-2019 Kenji Rikitake
+31-OCT-2019 Kenji Rikitake

 ## Definitions